liang3030/ethglobal-lisbon/README.md

 To set up the project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/ai-assisted-onboarding.git`
+1. Clone the repository: `git clone https://github.com/liang3030/ethglobal-lisbon`
-2. Install the required dependencies: `npm install`
+2. Go to the `packages/clarity`
-3. Configure the environment variables: Create a `.env` file and provide necessary configuration details (e.g., API keys, database connection).
+3. Configure the environment variables: Create a `.env` file, and provide necessary details.
+The specific variables, you could find in `.env.example` file.
+4. Install the required dependencies: `yarn install`
-4. Start the application: `npm start`
+5. Start the application in development environment: `yarn start`

 ## Usage